 If you’re not really a vanilla person, Mammoth Creameries also makes chocolate, lemon buttercream, and chocolate peanut butter flavors.
 You can try them all in the Keto Starter Pack.

 Best Cookie Dough: Rebel Cookie Dough Ice Cream

 What’s a life without cookie dough ice cream?
 Thanks to Rebel Cookie Dough, you’ll never have to find out.
-Made with cream, almond flour-based cookie dough, and egg yolks, and sweetened with a combination of erythritol and monk fruit, this keto ice cream is perfectly macronutrient-balanced with high levels of fat, moderate amounts of protein, and 7 grams of net carbs per pint (roughly 2 grams of net carbs per serving).
+Made with cream, almond flour-based cookie dough, and egg yolks, and sweetened with a combination of erythritol and monk fruit, this keto ice cream has high levels of fat, moderate amounts of protein, and 7 grams of net carbs per pint (roughly 2 grams of net carbs per serving).

 You’re not limited to just cookie dough, though.
 Rebel has a full line of keto ice creams with flavors like chocolate peanut butter, birthday cake, coconut almond swirl, and cookies and cream.
 It also offers keto ice cream sandwiches in packs of three.

 Best Bars: Keto Pint Sea Salt Caramel Keto Ice Cream Bars

 If you prefer your ice cream on a stick (and dunked in chocolate), Keto Pint ice cream bars are the choice for you.
 These low-carb ice cream bars are made with cream, egg yolks, and a combination of keto-friendly sweeteners, including erythritol, stevia, and monk fruit.
 They’re then dipped into an MCT-rich chocolate coating, made with coconut and MCT oils, to create a delicious, satisfying dessert with 15 grams of healthy fats and only 2 grams of net carbs per serving.